ibm-cloud-docs/discovery-data/known-issues.md

 -   In {{site.data.keyword.discoveryfull}}, the `Content Mining` project only supports one collection per project.
 If you create more than one `Content Mining` collection, you might experience errors.
 If you experience errors, delete additional `Content Mining` collections so that each `Content Mining` project has only one associated collection.
 -   If you are preparing your {{site.data.keyword.discovery-data_short}} clusters for an in-place upgrade of your instance from 2.2.0 to 2.2.1, occasionally, the `cpd-cli adm` command fails, showing the following error message: `Error from server (UnsupportedMediaType): error when applying patch`.
 If you receive this error message, enter `oc delete scc cpd-zensys-scc cpd-user-scc cpd-noperm-scc edb-operator-scc admin-discovery-scc` to delete the related resources, and re-enter the `cpd-cli adm` command.
 -   If you are upgrading your {{site.data.keyword.discovery-data_short}} instance from 2.2.0 to 2.2.1, occasionally, the `cpd-cli upgrade` command completes before rolling updates complete.
 For information about verifying that your upgrade completed successfully, see [Verifying that your upgrade completed successfully](/docs/discovery-data?topic=discovery-data-install#verify-upgrade).
--   Model-train images are not updated after upgrading from Discovery 2.2.0 to 2.2.1.
+-   Model-train images are not updated after upgrading from {{site.data.keyword.discoveryshort}} 2.2.0 to 2.2.1.
 To work around this issue, delete the deployments that the model-train operator creates, and wait for the operator to recreate the deployments.
 Enter the following command to delete the deployments:

     ```sh
     oc delete deploy -l 'app.kubernetes.io/managed-by=ibm-modeltrain'